WPTravelteam/wp-travel/readme.txt

 == Frequently Asked Questions ==
 = There is something cool you could add... =

-Nice, make a post on the [Support Forum](https://wordpress.org/support/plugin/wp-travel "WP Travel Support") and let us know.
+Nice, send us request on [Support page](http://wensolutions.com/support/ "WEN Solutions Support") and let us know.
 We are always looking for ways to improve our plugins.

 == Screenshots ==
 1. Backend: New itinerary